amandarito/raytracer-challenge-ruby/README.md

 ### chapters 3 + 4

-matrix transformations are used to rotate a point around the origin, just like a clock.
+matrix transformations are used to rotate a point around the origin 12 times, like the times on a clock.

 <img src="./exports/clock.png" alt="clock" width="400"/>